wood-thilsted/WT-ht-condor-front-end/README.md

-# OSG Portal
+# PATH

-This is the web application for the OSG Portal
+This is the web application for the PATh Portal

 ## Structure